DenebTM/swepsss23-g4t3/README.md

 ### Step 1: Install the database

-In order for the web server to start, you must be running either a MySQL or MariaDB on your system.
+In order for the web server to start, you must be running either MySQL on your system.
 For this you may either use Docker for this or set up the database manually.

 **(a) Docker** (recommended)